-The Student Assistance Program is a free service which provides short-term, solution-focused counseling.
-The program is a partnership between MCC and Center Associates, a local mental health center.
-Services are provided on campus by Nancy Adams, Professor of Psychology, and Nick Calzada, a licensed independent social worker.
-For appointments or further information contact Nancy Adams at Nancy.Adams@iavalley.edu, or 641-844-5753.
-For Fall semester 2021, offices will be in room 528 (location for Spring 2021, to be determined.)
+MCC's Student Assistance Program (StAP) is a service available at no cost to MCC students.
+We offer short term solution focused support as you navigate life's challenges.
+If you are experiencing anxiety, depression, relationship issues, etc., we can help.
+If you need more comprehensive services, we can assist you in getting the help you need.
+While there is no charge for our campus-based services, you can expect charges from outside agencies based on their policies.
+Nancy Adams is a professor of psychology and the coordinator of the StAP.
+She is available on a drop-in or appointment basis.
+Nick Calzada is a licensed independent social worker with Center Associates, Inc. and provides direct counseling services to MCC students through the StAP.
+For an appointment with Nancy or Nick, contact Nancy at Nancy.Adams@iavalley.edu.
 ACCESS, a community-based DVA/SAC agency, is available as needed for consult re: medical, legal, and judicial advocacy to remove roadblocks for victims of domestic and/or sexual violence; assist victims with access of appropriate services to meet identified needs; understand victim's rights, options and impacts of trauma.
 ACCESS advocates are certified crisis counselors, have victim counselor privilege under Iowa Code 915.20A, and are bound by law to maintain your confidentiality.
 E-mail Nancy Adams for contact information.

 All of the MCC student support services are developed primarily with an academic, social, individual, and career emphasis.
 MCC faculty, staff and counselors are committed to Iowa Student Personnel Association (ISPA) and Iowa Community College Student Services Association (ICCSSA) professional practices.